tungtd95/intl_manager/README.md

 After all above step, we can access i18n string by calling `AppStrings.of(context).<stringName>`

-There is an isssue with iOS when changing language.
+There is a known issue with iOS when changing language because of Flutter SDK.
 The issue is fixed from Flutter SDK 1.17.5: https://github.com/flutter/flutter/issues/39032